SilasReinagel/silasreinagel.github.io/static/liberation/C6_new_opportunities.md

-## Chapter 6
-# Broadening Your Options - Discover New Opportunities
+# Chapter 6 - Discovering New Opportunities

 ----